 - you get extra perks like massage, daily breakfast and upgrades.

-Or, the Angsana Ihuru in the Maldives, where buying a $500 gift certificate earns you a two night future stay in a beachfront villa, with daily breakfast and complimentary speed boat transfers.
-That typically goes for nothing short of $1250.
+Or, the Angsana Ihuru in the Maldives, where buying a $1299 gift certificate earns you a two night future stay in a beachfront villa, with all inclusive package, meaning meals, drinks and everything else is taken care, of and also includes complimentary speed boat transfers.
+That typically goes for nothing short of $2450.

 Which credit card should you use?
 These purchases are done through Banyan Tree, so they should absolutely fall under the hotel category of travel.
 Be sure to use a credit card which offers max points on hotel bookings.